Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vacuum Bazooka.md

 What about changing the angle you hold it at?
 If they've seen the trebuchets experiment or know some mechanics they may have some ideas about a slightly upwards angle being good for distance.
 However with the vacuum bazooka we have gravity also playing a roll.
 Firing directly downwards will obviously increase the muzzle velocity and I doubt firing directly upwards will work.
 You could do the maths and figure out the optimum yourself before demonstrating and write it here.
 Projectile weight is another variable, this one should also interact with the above.
 Demonstrating outside you'll find the crosswind probably means slightly weightier projectiles get blown about less hence fly further.
 With less wind the lighter the better, unless you're firing downwards from a vantage point.
 These should be tested on the bazooka and see what happens.
+If you hold the card by its corner, while covering the end, and get someone to put multiple projectiles in a row into the other end, you can get it to chain fire.